kazurayam/Katalon-IDEA-Combination/README.md

 └── my-custom-artifact-0.1.1.jar
 ```

-I have to transfer this jar file form `lib` subproject into `katalon` subproject.
-Otherwise, Katalon Studio would not load the artifact at all.
-You can not use the custom Groovy classes developed in the `lib` subproject in Katalo Studio.
+However, Katalon Studio would not load the artifact at all.
+Katalon Studio does not recognize the jar file in the `lib` in the neighbourhood.

-Then, how can I export/import the artifact jar from `lib` to `katalon`?
+So, how can I export/import the artifact jar from `lib` to `katalon`?

 ## Resolution detail

 I have overcome all the aforementioned technical difficulties.
-It involves a lot of know-hows.
-A seperated detail documentation is required.
-See the [docs](https://kazurayam.github.io/Katalon-IDEA-Combination/).
+See the [docs](https://kazurayam.github.io/Katalon-IDEA-Combination/) for know-hows.

+## Conclusion

+I have developed a way to develop Java/Groovy classes in IntelliJ IDEA using any unit-testing frameworks (JUnit4, JUnit Jupyter, TestNG, Spock) and utilize the library in a Katalon Studio project.
+I enjoy programming in IntelliJ IDEA.
+I would no longer use the `Keywords` folder in a Katalon project to develop extension libraries.

 ## Environment I used

 - macOS SONOMA 14.7.5
 - IntelliJ IDEA 2024.2 (Ultimate Edition)
-- Katalon Studio 10.2.0 Free
+- Katalon Studio 10.2.0 Free, JDK 17 bundled
 - Groovy 3.0.24
 - Gradle 8.14
 - git version 2.45.2